elaraproject/elara-handbook/book/basics/intro-math/differential-equations.md

 y = e^{kx}
 $$

+We have now solved the **initial value problem** - finding the solution to the differential equation given the provided initial condition.

 Note that $C_2$ was the same number as $y(0)$.
 Therefore, we have a new interpretation of $C_2$ - note that $C_2$ is the **initial value** of a function, so $C_2 = y_0$, and we can rewrite the general solution as: